Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab01.md

 ## Lab scenario

-Creating Log Analytics and Sentinel workspaces is critical for effective security management.
-Log Analytics provides a centralized location to store and query data, while Sentinel serves as the platform for advanced security analysis.
+In this lab, you will undertake the essential task of setting up Log Analytics provides a centralized location to store and query data, while Sentinel serves as the platform for advanced security analysis.
 These workspaces enable proactive threat detection and incident response.

 ## Lab objectives ( Duration: 30 minutes)
 In this lab, you will complete the following tasks: